Korean, Edit

 ⑴ 1st.
 Before fertilization: Cytoplasmic determinants and yolk distribution are already established

-① Animal pole: Melanin pigment layer present in the egg cortex
+① Animal pole: Melanin pigment layer is present in the egg cortex

 ② Vegetal pole